shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 );
 ```

 The sRGB texture will be automatically converted to linear space when being fetched in the shader.
-For physically-based rendering and other operations we normally want to deal with colors in a linear space, not a display space.
+For physically-based rendering and other operations we normally want to deal with colors in a linear space, not in display space.

-* Vertex texture
+* Vertex texture for:
     * terrain
     * water
     * skeleton animation